1. PLAN AHEAD

-One way to budget for the future is to take stock of all your expenses each month such as your Connecticut mortgage, electricity and natural gas costs, groceries, insurance - as well as money set aside for the unexpected like car repairs, etc. You should have a good idea of what you have coming in each month and figure out your bottom line.
+One way to budget for the future is to take stock of all your expenses each month, such as your Connecticut mortgage, electricity, natural gas costs, groceries, and insurance – as well as money set aside for the unexpected like car repairs, etc. You should have a good idea of what you have coming in each month and figure out your bottom line.
 Then, look at your list of expenses and see if there is anything that you can do with those dollars.
 While planning ahead can be time-consuming, it is definitely worth the time spent because you will be ensuring that your money is not being sucked from you by unexpected costs.
-Once your budget is planned it is important to track expenses to stay on top of your budget.
-This is especially true if you have majority of your bills on autopay, autopay is great to pay your utility bills on time but many people tend to not pay attention to their costs once their bills are on autopay.
-So by tracking your expenses regularly you can tell if your energy bill has spiked or your promotional rate for your internet has expired.
+Once your budget is planned, it is important to track expenses to stay on top of your budget.
+This is especially true if you have a majority of your bills on autopay.
+Autopay is great for paying your utility bills on time, but many people tend to not pay attention to their costs once their bills are on autopay.
+So by tracking your expenses regularly, you can tell if your energy bill has spiked or your promotional rate for your internet has expired.

 Look through your daily expenses and determine which items you can cut back on and which ones you cannot.
 Look through your clothes and jewelry and determine which ones you really do not need.
 If you are buying gift certificates or something similar, simply refuse the idea or find something else that is cheaper.
 When you can reduce the number of items you buy, you will be able to save money on your budgeting.

 The best way to budget for these large expenses is to take the time to look over your expenses carefully.
 You want to know where your money is going and whether there are any areas that you could cut back.
 If you find that your household expenses are rising, but your income is staying the same, you should take the time to look at the ways you are spending your money.
 Some areas of your household expenses could include food, gasoline, entertainment, clothing, household chores, and your United Illuminating bill.
 By carefully examining your expenses, you can determine where you can cut back and still save money.